It Will Be Wrong If President Tinubu Did Not Reward Nyesom Wike As Minister -Asari Dokubo Says | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 It Will Be Wrong If President Tinubu Did Not Reward Nyesom Wike As Minister -Asari Dokubo Says

-In a viral interview on YouTube today, the former Niger Delta militant leader, Asari Dokubo reacted to Nyesom Wike’s nomination as Minister under President Bola Tinubu’s administration, saying it will be wrong if President Bola Tinubu did not reward the former Rivers Governor after the struggle.
+Asari Dokubo, a former leader of the Niger Delta insurgency, shared his views on Nyesom Wike’s nomination as Minister in President Bola Tinubu’s administration during a widely circulated video interview on YouTube.
+According to Dokubo, it would be inappropriate for President Tinubu not to acknowledge the efforts of the former Rivers Governor after their shared struggle.

-He started by saying that Chief Nyesom Wike sacrificed everything to ensure that Bola Ahmed Tinubu’s presidential ambition becomes a reality.
-Hence, it will be wrong for President Tinubu not to reward him as a Minister of the Federation.
+When questioned about Bola Ahmed Tinubu’s presidential campaign, Dokubo emphasized that Chief Nyesom Wike had made significant sacrifices to support Tinubu’s success.
+As a result, he believed that President Tinubu should promote Wike to the position of Minister of the Federation.

-In his word, he said from the video (1:09): “On President Bola Tinubu’s ministerial list, did Barrister Nyesom Wike merit being a Minister?
-I will say absolutely yes, he merits it.
-This is because the former Rivers Governor staked everything at the last minute for Bola Ahmed Tinubu and it will be wrong for President Tinubu not to reward him as a Minister.”
+In the one-minute-nine-second video, Dokubo expressed, “Considering President Bola Tinubu’s ministerial list, does Barrister Nyesom Wike deserve to be a Minister?
+In my opinion, he certainly does.
+This is because the former Governor of Rivers put everything on the line for Bola Ahmed Tinubu at the last moment, and it would be unfair for President Tinubu not to recognize this by rewarding him with a cabinet position.”

 )